Here are the latest COVID-19 case numbers confirmed Saturday in Washington state

 U.S. and world numbers

-There have been more than 29.3 million confirmed coronavirus cases and 533,868 deaths from the virus in the United States as of Saturday afternoon, according to Johns Hopkins University.
+There have been more than 29.7 million confirmed coronavirus cases and 541,907 deaths from the virus in the United States as of Friday evening, according to Johns Hopkins University.
 The United States has the highest number of reported cases and deaths of any nation.

 Comments